 Standard Sclerotherapy for the treatment of superficial/spider veins

 Depending on its size, a single blood vessel may have to be injected more than once.
-In each treatment session many vessels are injected but involves minimal discomfort because of the tiny diameter of the needles.
+In each treatment session, many vessels are injected but involve minimal discomfort because of the tiny diameter of the needles.
 Some injections give a feeling like a bull-ant bite.
 Because larger veins (reticular veins) are often associated with spider veins these vessels must be treated first and the smaller "spider" veins are then usually treated 4 weeks later.
-Following treatment sessions you will be required to wear a special venous compression stocking to assist in sealing off the abnormal veins.
+Following treatment sessions, you will be required to wear a special venous compression stocking to assist in sealing off the abnormal veins.
 The length of time that the stocking will be required to be worn varies from 3 - 5 days.
-Compression minimises the formation of haematoma (blood clot) and pigmentation, reduces the number of treatments necessary, reduces the risk of deep venous thrombosis and reduces the possibility of recurrence.
+Compression minimises the formation of a haematoma (blood clot) and pigmentation, reduces the number of treatments necessary, reduces the risk of deep venous thrombosis and reduces the possibility of recurrence.